MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-use-vscode-extension-to-debug-locally.md

 ---
 title: How to use Visual Studio Code extension to run and debug locally
-description: How to use the VS COde extension for Azure Developer CLI to run and debug locally. ms.date: 04/12/2021 ms.topic: conceptual ms.custom: devx-track-azdev
+description: How to use the VS Code extension for Azure Developer CLI to run and debug locally.
+author: puicchan
+ms.author: puichan
+ms.date: 04/12/2021
+ms.topic: conceptual
+ms.custom: devx-track-azdev